AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/investigate-performance.md

 # New Relic monitoring

-New Relic connects and monitors your infrastructure and application using PHP agents.
+New Relic connects and monitors your infrastructure and Commerce application using PHP agents.
 After a Cloud environment connects to New Relic, you can log in to your New Relic account to review the data collected by the agent.

 On the _APM & Services_ page, select the **Summary** to view transactional information about your application.
 This view helps you identify potential failures and check the overall health of your application and services.